R

 Curated by Karsten Lund.

-Launched in 2017, Intermissions is an ongoing programming series devoted to performance and other inventive time- based works, staged in the Renaissance Society’s empty gallery in between exhibitions.
+Launched in 2017, Intermissions is an ongoing programming series devoted to performance and other inventive time-based works, staged in the Renaissance Society’s empty gallery in between exhibitions.
 This recurring platform features two artists every year, supporting a wide variety of live projects.

-Renaissance Society programs are supported by the Teiger Foundation and The Andy Warhol Foundation for the Visual Arts.
+Renaissance Society programs are supported by Teiger Foundation and The Andy Warhol Foundation for the Visual Arts.